anchrysoula/slides/model_uncertainty.md

 - The goal is to select inducing variables that best represent the training data.
 - A common approach is to choose inducing variables that maximize the likelihood of the training data.
 - The locations of the inducing variables and the hyperparameters of the Gaussian Process are optimized by maximizing the likelihood.
-- The training data likelihood is obtained by by marginalizing over the inducing variables in the joint distribution of the training data and inducing variables.
+- The training data likelihood is obtained by marginalizing over the inducing variables in the joint distribution of the training data and inducing variables.

 --